 The University of Cambridge's Faculty of Law boasts a distinguished group of academics specialising in corporate law and related areas, meaning MCL students will have ample opportunity to interact directly with leading experts on corporate law and closely related subjects.

 Marc Moore is a Reader in Corporate Law, MCL Director and 3CL Co-Director.
-His principal research interests are Anglo-American corporate governance, capital markets and labour relations, particular from a law and economics perspective.
+His principal research interests are Anglo-American corporate governance, capital markets and labour relations, particularly from a law and economics perspective.
 He is the author of Corporate Governance in the Shadow of the State (2013), the co-author of Corporate Governance: Law, Regulation and Theory (2017), and in 2012 was awarded a Philip Leverhulme Prize for outstanding research achievement.

 Albertina Albors-Llorens is a Reader in Law and the Assistant Director of the Centre of European Legal Studies in the Faculty of Law.
 She is also a Fellow and Director of Studies in Law at St. John’s College.
 Dr Albors-Llorens has been involved in the teaching of EU law and competition law in the Faculty both at undergraduate level and in the LLM course since 1999 and has published extensively in both fields of law.
 She was awarded a Pilkington Teaching Prize for teaching excellence in 2003.

 Brian Cheffins is the S J Berwin Professor of Corporate Law.
 He served as MCL Director from 2011 to 2014 and as Co-Director of the MCL with Richard Hooley in 2015-16.
 His primary research interests are corporate governance and corporate law, with particular reference to economic and historical aspects.
 Professor Cheffins has held visiting appointments at Columbia, Duke, Harvard, Oxford and Stanford.
-Professor Cheffins is on research leave during 2017-18.

 Elizabeth Howell is the Slaughter and May Lecturer in Corporate Law.
 She is also a Fellow and College Lecturer at Magdalene College.
 Elizabeth is a qualified solicitor, and her research interests include corporate law and capital markets regulation, with particular reference to European financial market regulation.